Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 • Saigon: Many herbs and vegetables, including bean sprouts, basil, cilantro, chili and lime.
 Hoisin sauce and chili sauce are common additions.

-After chatting with locals in both Hanoi and Ho Chi Minh City, I discovered there are actually two types of pho in Vietnam.
 Interestingly, the version that’s popular around the world is Saigon Pho.
 This is because many Vietnamese from Saigon have moved abroad and opened pho restaurants in different countries.

 On the flip side, Hanoi locals tend to stay in their city and don’t move around as much.
 That’s why Pho Saigon has become more well-known globally than Pho Ha Noi, even though the Hanoi version is considered the original and most authentic type of pho.